← Back to AI Guardrails & Risk

 Apply strict guardrails when:

-- The AI has write-access to your database or CRM.
+- The AI has write-access to your core database or CRM.

 - The AI is handling customer PII or pricing logic.